maiwen-ch/2025_Data_Analysis_Project/README.md

 - prepare and present a 10 min. project proposal on Wednesday 14.05
 - work on your project during the whole term
 - meet your tutor every week (max.
 30 min per group)
-- get your repository completed, including the final report until Monday 07.07
+- get your repository completed until Monday 07.07
 - give a final poster presentation on Wednesday 09.07
 <br>